Richland County, South Carolina

 - 2000s: Richland County focuses on sustainable development and infrastructure improvements to accommodate continued growth.

-This timeline provides a condensed summary of the historical journey of Richland County, South Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Richland County, South Carolina.